-Without exception, the “cast members” we have interviewed so far for “The Green Chronicles” have each shared personal stories far beyond our expectations.
-What we thought would be one or two significant moments from each person turned into so many inspiring stories that we can’t begin to include all of the them in our first film!
-However, this means we CAN build a series over time, with the first film focusing on initial stories from each individual that connect directly or indirectly with Victor Green’s travel guides and the spirit of travel between 1936 and 1967.
+Without exception, each of the “cast members” we have interviewed for THE GREEN BOOK CHRONICLES have shared personal stories far beyond our expectations.
+What we thought would be one or two significant moments from each person turned into so many inspiring stories that it will be challenging if not impossible to include all of them in one film!
+Heartfelt thanks to all those in front of the camera for their interviews and inspiration.

 Left: Curtis Graves’ school picture from New Orleans, 1945-46 / Right: UPI Newspaper photo with caption: “Rep. Curtis Graves of Houston, looks on as his 2-year-old daughter, Gretchen, talks on the telephone at his floor desk in the House of Representatives at Austin.
 The representatives have phones at their desks to keep in touch with their offices since secretaries aren’t allowed on the House floor.” (photos courtesy of Curtis Graves)

-Left: “Echoes of Slavery” / Right: “Evergreen’s Big House”, both from Evergreen Plantation, Louisiana (photos by Curtis Graves, Graves Fine Arts Photos)
+Top: “Echoes of Slavery” / Below: “Evergreen’s Big House”, both from Evergreen Plantation, Louisiana (photos by Curtis Graves, Graves Fine Arts Photos)